Kn0wn-Un/nfts-website/README.md

-# Basic NFT based Game
+# Neon Sun NFT Collection

 This project demonstrates a website where the user can mint NFTs 🔥 all the NFTs are minted and stored dynamically on-chain 😱